part one of three

 accident, your testimony could affect your legal claim and you should think about being

-• Check with the attorneys about how long they expect your testimony to last.
+represented by an attorney. - Check with the attorneys about how long they expect your testimony to last.
 As indicated,

 some depositions last 20 minutes and some take 20 hours.
 If you’re not represented by an